JacksonDavenport/RedditPrediction/README.md

 When running the Python scripts if you pass in "top" as the only parameter it will scroll through the list of the top subreddits.
 This list was gathered from <http://redditlist.com/> and copy and pasted in a file called "TopSubreddits.txt" within the Training_Files folder.
-A script in Converter converts it from its nasty formatting into a list for the python scripts to use.
+A script in Converter converts it from its nasty formatting into a list for the python scripts and Java apps to use.

 This "top" parameter will allow you to collect and learn from as much data as you want.

 ##### Time
 The program makes efficient use of hashtables to model and learn from the distributions and to perform the prediction.
-Unfortuanately as of now it is time costly to:
-1) Access Reddit for large amount of subreddits for large amount of data (due to cap requests)
-2) Re-create the distributions form the text files in data modeling CreateDistributions will write the distribution info to a file to make accessible late, but re-reading and creating the distributions are by far the most time costly portion of the modeling.

-As I move forward with it I am looking to a means to get around this.
+The time cost of it has been drastically cut down since the prototype.
+However the stall is largely due to:
+1) Accessing Reddit itself for the data as their are caps on requests per minute
+2) Creating the distributions from the initial data

+Moving from Scanner to BufferedReaders as well as a wrapper for creating the Distribution has massively increased the speed of program.
+As of now once the distributions are created the simulation can run through the top 250 subreddits and determine order the likelihood of each in under 1.5 seconds.

 ##### Inspiration
 This was inspired by a desire to practice Python, a personal desire to see if its possible to model